apache/horaedb/docs/dev/architeture.md

 Both `Flush` and `Compaction` involves `SST` and in the codebase `SST` itself is actually an abstraction that can have multiple specific implementations.
 The current implementation is based on [Parquet](https://parquet.apache.org/), which is a column-oriented data file format designed for efficient data storage and retrieval.

-The format of `SST` is very critical for retrieving data and is also the most important part to perform well in hanlding both timeseries and analytic workloads.
+The format of `SST` is very critical for retrieving data and is also the most important part to perform well in handling both timeseries and analytic workloads.
 At present, our [Parquet](https://parquet.apache.org/)-based implementation is good at processing analytic workload but is poor at processing timeseries workload.
 In our road map, a new hybrid storage format is planned to be able to process the two workloads at the same time.

 #### Space
 module path: https://github.com/CeresDB/ceresdb/blob/main/analytic_engine/src/space.rs

-In `Analytic Engine`, there is a concept called `space` and here is a explanation for it to resolve some ambiguities when read source code.
+In `Analytic Engine`, there is a concept called `space` and here is an explanation for it to resolve some ambiguities when read source code.
 Actually `Analytic Engine` does not have the concept of `catalog` and `schema` and only provides two levels of relationship: `space` and `table`.
 And in the implementation, the `schema id` (which should be unique across all `catalog`s) on the upper layer is actually mapped to `space id`.

 The `space` in `Analytic Engine` serves mainly for isolation of resources for different tenants, such as the usage of memory.

 ## Critical Path
-After a brief introduction to some important modules of CeresDB, we will give a description for some critical pathes in code, hoping to provide insterested developers with a guide for reading the code.
+After a brief introduction to some important modules of CeresDB, we will give a description for some critical paths in code, hoping to provide interested developers with a guide for reading the code.

 ### Query
 Take `SELECT` SQL as an example: